 Looking at the evolution of video game consoles is fascinating, while conventional PCs tend evolve ‘incrementally’, new generation of consoles introduce completely new ways of working.
-What you see here are a series of articles that hopefully will uncover the rationale behind the latest trends in technology.
+What you see here are a series of articles that hopefully will uncover the rationale behind the latest trends in technology, it will also demonstrate why each system can’t be summarised by its ‘bits’, megahertz, amount of RAM and whatnot.

-Basic knowledge of computing is preferable, however I attempt really hard to adapt my content for wider audiences, so please don’t feel afraid to give it a try!
+Basic knowledge of computing is preferable, however, I attempt really hard to adapt my content for wider audiences, so please don’t be afraid to give it a try!

 While I try to be as accurate as possible, if you find any mistakes please give me a shout.